- J.D.Vanderbilt University Law SchoolOrder of the Coif2006

 - A.B.Dartmouth Collegecum laude1999

-Brian Fleming's practice encompasses a wide range of matters at the intersection of international trade and national security with an emphasis on export controls and economic sanctions, foreign direct investment, and cybersecurity.
-In particular, Mr. Fleming focuses on compliance and disclosure issues concerning the regulatory regimes administered by the Treasury Department's Office of Foreign Assets Control (OFAC), the State Department's Directorate of Defense Trade Controls (DDTC), and the Commerce Department's Bureau of Industry and Security (BIS).
-Mr. Fleming also conducts internal investigations and defends companies and individuals against enforcement actions brought by those agencies and the Department of Justice (DOJ).
+Brian Fleming's practice focuses on investigations and compliance counseling in matters at the intersection of international trade and national security with an emphasis on economic sanctions and export controls, foreign direct investment, and cybersecurity.
+Mr. Fleming advises leading U.S. and foreign companies on compliance, licensing, and policy issues implicating the Treasury Department's Office of Foreign Assets Control (OFAC), the Commerce Department's Bureau of Industry and Security (BIS), and the State Department's Directorate of Defense Trade Controls (DDTC).
+Mr. Fleming conducts internal investigations, coordinates responses to subpoenas and other investigative demands, and represents companies and individuals in government enforcement actions, including criminal cases brought by the Department of Justice (DOJ).

-Initially, Mr. Fleming joined DOJ as a Trial Attorney in the National Security Division's Counterintelligence and Export Control Section where he investigated and prosecuted U.S. and international companies and individuals in connection with export control and economic sanctions violations, cyber intrusions, economic espionage, and unauthorized disclosures of classified information.
+Initially, Mr. Fleming joined DOJ as a Trial Attorney in the National Security Division's Counterintelligence and Export Control Section where he investigated and prosecuted U.S. and foreign companies and individuals in connection with export control and economic sanctions violations, cyber intrusions, economic espionage, and unauthorized disclosures of classified information, including media leaks.

 Mr. Fleming began his legal career at a prominent Washington, DC law firm where he defended individuals and companies in government enforcement actions and complex civil disputes.